 A Harmful Corporate Culture Can Destroy Your Company

 Your culture exists by design or by default.
-If you and your leadership team do not proactively shape your workplace culture to align with your strategy, your beliefs and practices can morph into a harmful corporate culture that can derail your people, your customers and your business.
+If you and your leadership team do not thoughtfully assess your organizational culture and then work diligently to proactively shape your workplace culture to align with your strategy, your beliefs and practices can morph into a harmful corporate culture that can derail your people, your customers, and your business.

 The Definition of Workplace Culture